 You can use the same batter for a circular baking sheet or make cupcakes as well.

-Store cake leftovers covered at room temperature, for 2-3 days, in the refrigerator for 3-4 days, or covered well in the freezer for several weeks.
+Store this healthy carrot loaf cake leftovers covered at room temperature, for 2-3 days, in the refrigerator for 3-4 days, or covered well in the freezer for several weeks.

 However, this carrot cake bread is best when eaten fresh.

-To make sure the temperature is even in your oven, you can place a heat-resistant container with a cup of water on the bottom of the oven.
+Ensure the temperature is even in your oven; before putting in the vegan carrot loaf, you can place a heat-resistant container with a cup of water on the bottom so the oven temperature is even inside (in case you don't have a convection oven).

 Moist Carrot Loaf Cake